Do you want to know what is an email subdomain and why you should be using one?

 Scroll down to the Mail section and click on Launch Setup Wizard.

-6. Configure WP Mail SMTP
+5. Configure WP Mail SMTP

-When the setup wizard has launched, click on the Let’s Get Started button.
+When the Setup Wizard has launched, click on the Let’s Get Started button.

 When you’re done, click on Save and Continue.

 You’ll now see a screen with a list of WP Mail SMTP features that you can enable.
-Select your desired features and click on Save and Continue.

 If everything was configured properly, WP Mail SMTP will now display a success message.